LynxMagnus/mine-support-payment-service/README.md

 ### Test the service

-This service reacts to messages retrieved from an AMQP 1.0 message broker.
+This service reacts to messages retrieved from an Azure Service Bus.

-`docker-compose up` runs [ActiveMQ Artemis](https://activemq.apache.org/components/artemis) alongside the application to provide the required message bus and broker.
+`docker-compose up` to start the service with a connection to the configured Azure Service Bus instance and developer queues.

-Test messages can be sent via the Artemis console UI hosted at http://localhost:8161/console/login (username: artemis, password: artemis).
+Test messages can be sent via a client that supports sending to Azure Service Bus.
 Messages should match the format of the sample JSON below.

 Sample valid JSON for each message queue is: